killeik/lipstick/README.md

 For the time being, for Lipstick to work properly with all apps (e.g. bat, where we use bat itself –  `bat --config-file`, etc. – to find configuration paths) you must install it from the host system.

 I’m going to open an issue about this in the relevant repository once I have a simpler reproduction.

-## Contribute

-To contribute app settings for other apps, please edit the [lipstick-apps](scripts/lipstick-apps) file and submit a pull request.

 ## Like this?
 Fund us!